NewEagleRaptor/raptor-dbw-ros/README.md

 * pdu_msg - PDU ROS message definitions

 # Installing and building
+## Official Release
+(Coming soon)

+## Building from source
-We are still working on releasing these packages into official ROS distros, so for now, you have to build them from a catkin workspace using these steps:
+While we are working on releasing these packages through the ROS buildfarm, you can build them from source using a catkin workspace and following these steps:

 1. Create and initialize a new catkin workspace if you don't already have one.
 Instructions below assume the workspace was created in catkin_ws.
 2. cd catkin_ws/src